The decisions that a merchandiser makes are crucial to the success of the business.

 What degree background or qualification do I need for a career in merchandising?

 Many graduate schemes or entry-level roles in merchandising do not require a specific degree subject, but some may ask for a numerate, analytical or business-related subject.
 Some employers may also ask that you have a particular degree classification.
-John Lewis, for example, requires candidates for their graduate merchandising programme to have a 2.1.

 There are some merchandising placements available that could help you get ahead, although any experience of working in a retail environment will give you valuable insights into aspects that a merchandiser needs to consider.
 If you secure a job in retail, make sure you use the experience to find out useful information for this area of work, such as the different types of customer and the products that are popular.
 By considering factors such as how the location of the store might impact how much – and what – it sells, you’ll practise thinking like a merchandiser.

 - Read more of Tejal’s advice for graduates who want a career in merchandising